 Before I started working at African Bronze I used to make natural cosmetics.
-My switch to natural cosmetics began many years ago when I had finally had enough with the drugstore.
+My switch to natural cosmetics began many years ago when I finally had enough with the drugstore.
 I began to notice a lot of things wonderful things; no more filmy feeling left on my skin, real smelling products, and feeling empowered by knowing what ingredients go into my body.

 I make a lot of the cosmetic products that I use everyday by buying clean, natural ingredients and mixing them up as needed.
 Honey is an incredibly versatile ingredient for your skin and has so many uses; it’s not just for putting on toast!

 I look forward to my weekly habit of sitting down with a book and/or movie and/or glass of beer with a monster green face mask; it helps improve circulation, feels luxurious, and keeps my skin in tip top healthy shape.
 And it’s so simple.

 This week I encourage you to whip up a batch and give yourself a 10-minute break with a honey mask!